StarsShadow-dev/Hive-mind-client/README.md

     updates.forEach(update => {
         const data = update.data
         switch (update.type) {
-            case "drone":
+            case "character":
-                // create the drone if it does not exist
+                // create the character if it does not exist
-                // move the drone if it does exist break;
+                // move the character if it does exist break;
-            case "noDrone":
+            case "noCharacter":
-                // remove the drone
+                // remove the character
                 break;
-            case "pro":
-                // create the projectile if it does not exist
-                // move the projectile if it does exist break;
-            case "noPro":
-                // remove the projectile
             case "chat":
                 // display a chat message
                 break;